Lordmau5/The-FFZ-Addon-Pack/README.md

 Afterwards, download the repository to a local folder.
 Once that is done, open a command prompt or terminal in the folder and run:
 `npm install`
-~~After NPM finished the installation, just run `grunt dev`, which will start a local server on port 3000 and listen to changes in the add-ons to build a minified version.~~
+After that's been done, there is another command that has to be ran in order for Gulp to function:
-Since this branch is a whole rewrite in ES6, this also means that Grunt won't be used anymore.
+`npm install gulp -g`
-Instead, [Webpack](https://webpack.js.org/) is being used and I first need to figure out how to setup things in it.
+Afterwards, just run `gulp dev`, which will start a local server on port 3000 and listen to changes in the add-ons to build a minified version.
 In your browser, open up the console and set `localStorage.ffz_ap_debug_mode` to `true`, then (re-)load a Twitch website.

 If everything worked properly, the console should print: